Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="minified"></a>
 ## PDF.js files are too big.
 Can you provide minified versions of CSS and JS files?

 Not at the moment.
 The PDF.js is not automatically tested with any of minifiers.
-We are keeping it up to the web site administrators to choose which minifier they want to use.
+We are keeping it up to the website administrators to choose which minifier they want to use.

 It is known that minifiers break PDF.js code if advanced options are used (see [#710](https://github.com/mozilla/pdf.js/issues/710) or [#2479](https://github.com/mozilla/pdf.js/issues/2479)).
 It's safe to use minifiers in whitespace/comments-removal mode.

 <a name="gh-pages"></a>
 ## Is there a pre-built version PDF.js available?

 Yes.
-The code for the web site at http://mozilla.github.com/pdf.js is located in the "gh-pages" branch.
+The code for the website at http://mozilla.github.com/pdf.js is located in the "gh-pages" branch.
 You can clone it using `git clone -b gh-pages https://github.com/mozilla/pdf.js.git pdfjs-gh-pages`

 <a name="issue"></a>
 ## PDF.js does not render my files right.
 Can I report an issue?

 Yes.
 The issues are used to track both bugs filed by users and specific work items for developers.
 Try to file one issue per problem observed.

 Please specify valid title (e.g. "Glyph spacing is incorrect" instead of "PDF.js does not work") and provide more details about the issue: link to the PDF, location in the PDF, screenshot, browser version, operating system, PDF.js version and JavaScript console warning/error messages.
-The issues that does not have enough details provided will be closed as invalid/incomplete.
+The issues that do not have enough details provided will be closed as invalid/incomplete.

 <a name="corrupted-pdf"></a>
 ## I know that my PDFs are corrupted.
 Will PDF.js attempt to display it?